do-martin/Dogs-vs-Cats-Image-Classification/README.md

 You can find the specific library versions in the `requirements.txt` file.

+## Disclaimer for Links

+The links to external websites included in this project are provided for informational purposes only.
+I take no responsibility for the content or availability of these websites.
+The use of these links is at your own risk.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.